oxygenium-network/oxygenium/.autodoc/docs/markdown/ralph/src/main/scala/org/alephium/ralph/CompilerOptions.md

 The `CompilerOptions` object defines a default set of options that can be used if no options are specified.
 The default options are set to `false` for all the boolean parameters.

-This code is part of the Alephium project and is used to configure the compiler options for the project.
+This code is part of the Oxygenium project and is used to configure the compiler options for the project.
 By using the `CompilerOptions` case class, the project can easily define and manage different sets of compiler options.
 For example, if the project wants to ignore warnings related to unused constants, it can create a new instance of the `CompilerOptions` case class and set the `ignoreUnusedConstantsWarnings` parameter to `true`.

 Here is an example of how the `CompilerOptions` case class can be used: